-- Inkjet machines
+- Inkjet printers

-But which is best for you?
+Which ID card printer is best for you?

-Consider a Direct-to-Card (DTC) printer if you…
+Consider a Direct-to-Card (DTC) printer if you:

-· Need simple card designs with basic photos, logos and text
+- Need simple card designs with basic photos, logos and text

-· Want to keep the cost of consumables such as printer ribbons to a minimum
+- Want to keep the cost of consumables such as printer ribbons to a minimum

-· Don’t need to print to a form of access control card
+- Don’t need to print to a form of access control card

-Consider a retransfer ID card printer if you…
+Consider a retransfer ID card printer if you:

 - Need to print onto access control cards

-· Want high-definition image quality
+- Want high-definition image quality

-· Require over-the-edge card coverage
+- Require over-the-edge card coverage

 Inkjet card printers

-Consider an inkjet ID card printer if you…
+Consider an inkjet ID card printer if you:

-· Want your printer to be extremely user-friendly
+- Want your printer to be extremely user-friendly

-· Need to print onto access control cards
+- Need to print onto access control cards

-· Require high-definition image quality
+- Require high-definition image quality

-· Do not require holographic and highly secure watermarks
+- Do not require holographic and highly secure watermarks

-Step 3: Single-sided or dual-sided printer?
+Step 4: Single-sided or dual-sided printer?

 Input and Output hoppers

-Some printers designed for low-volume users are hand-fed, but many feature input and output hoppers.
+Some printers designed for low-volume output are hand-fed, but many feature input and output hoppers.
 The hoppers feed the machine with blank cards and collect printed cards at the other end.
 The larger your hoppers, the longer you can go without having to load and unload cards.

-Step 5: What are your security requirements?
+Step 6: What are your card security requirements?

 Protecting your data

 Printer security is just as important as card security these days.
 It’s incredibly important that personal data printed onto ID cards cannot fall into the wrong hands.
 For this reason, lots of manufacturers offer printers that eradicate the data as soon as it is printed.
 A great example is Magicard’s digital shredding feature and Fargo’s Resin Scramble.
-IDP Smart also offer a GDPR Secure model that features a lockable output hopper and Kensington Lock as standard.
+IDP Smart also offers a GDPR Secure model that features a lockable output hopper and Kensington Lock as standard.

-Step 6: What about warranty and technical support?
+Step 7: What about warranty and technical support?

-Step 7: What about compatibility?
+Step 8: What about software compatibility?

 So what’s next?

-The best ID card printer will depend entirely on your own requirements, but we hope this buying guide has helped.
+Finding the right ID card printer will depend entirely on your own requirements, but we hope this buying guide has helped.

-The second option you have is to speak to one of our friendly printer experts, who are happy to take your call and discuss your needs.
-With no pressure to buy, they’ll assist you and help you pick out the best machine for you and even try to help you save some money along the way.
+Or you can speak to one of our friendly printer experts, who are happy to take your call, discuss your needs and help find out the machine for your individual needs.
+With no pressure to buy, they’ll assist you and help you find the best value for money machine along the way.